fmager/real-time/m0_introduction/s0_intro_to_computing.md

 [C++](https://en.wikipedia.org/wiki/C%2B%2B) and
 [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)), machine code is the outcome.
-That machine code can be quite platform specific, both because of the operating system and the hardware, and is binary.
+That machine code can be quite platform specific, both because of the operating system and the hardware, and is in binary.
 1's and 0's!
 These three languages are not garbage collected (more on that later).

 Another quite popular language is [Go](https://en.wikipedia.org/wiki/Go_(programming_language)),